 - Denial – Feelings of shock, disbelief, panic, or confusion are common here.
-“How could this happen?”, “It can’t be true”
+Questions like “How could this happen?” or “It can’t be true” may arise.

-- Depression – Feeling tired, hopeless, helpless, isolated, like you have lost perspective, or needing to be around others “Everything is a struggle”, “What’s the point?”
+- Depression – Feeling tired, hopeless, helpless, isolated, like you have lost perspective, or need to be around others You might find yourself thinking, “Everything is a struggle” or “What’s the point?”

-- Bargaining – Feelings of guilt often accompany questions like “If only I had done more”, “If I had only been…”
+- Bargaining – Often accompanied by guilt, this stage leads to questions like “If only I had done more” or “If I had only been…”

-- Acceptance – This does not mean that somebody likes the situation or that it is right or fair, but rather it involves acknowledging the implications of the loss and the new circumstances and being prepared to move forward in a new direction.
+- Acceptance –This doesn’t necessarily mean embracing the situation as right or fair.
+Instead, it involves acknowledging the loss’s implications and the new circumstances, preparing to move forward in a different direction.

 It’s understandable that you might: